CIS-5660-Fall-2024/hw04-stylization/README.md

 ---
 ## 3. Outlines

 I then created post process outlines using the depth and normal technique, and animated it using a gradient noise and time to make the image feel like its being drawn in real time by someone.
+It also mimics the way the shadows appear when link turns in the gif.

 Additionally, I created an alternative outline using inverse hull rendering, where for each mesh I made a copy, created a new shader that only rendered backfaces for each copy, and increased their sizes so that each mesh had a larger black version surrounding it.

 ---
 ## 4. Full Screen Post Process Effect

 I created a full screen post process effect by multiplying the scene's output with a paper texture to make it seem like everything was being drawn on paper.
+This wasn't in the image, but it seemed like a good touch for a pencil shader.

 ---
 ## 5. Create a Scene